informagi/REL/README.md

 ```

 # Setup package
 This section describes how to deploy REL on a local machine and setup the API.
+If you want to do anything more than simply running our API locally, you can skip the Docker steps and continue with installation from source.

 ## Installation using Docker
 To build the Docker image yourself, run: